Crvena zvezda's stars

 After a more than successful playing career, in 1979, at the suggestion of the Crvena zvezda management, Džaja sat in the technical director's chair.
 Twelve years later, by winning the title of champion of Europe and the world in 1991, together with his colleagues, Dragan Džajić wrote the most beautiful page in the history of our club and Serbian club football.
 In addition to the position of technical director, the grandmaster of dribbling has been the president of the club for two terms (1998-2004, 2012-2014) since 1998.
 As director and president of Crvena zvezda, he won 11 championships, eight cups, the Champions Cup and the Intercontinental Cup.

-Since December 2014, by decision of the Crvena zvezda Assembly, Džajić was elected as the honorary president of Crvena zvezda.
-His knowledge, experience, calmness and lucidity helped the club's management to return the club not only to the pedestal in Serbia, but also to the European map, where the group stages of the Europa League and the Champions League were played consecutively for the last seven years.
-In his honor, the number 11 jersey was retired.
+Since December 2014, by the decision of the Red Star Assembly, Džajić has been elected honorary president of Red Star.
+His knowledge, experience, calmness and lucidity have helped the club's management return the club not only to the pedestal in Serbia but also to the European map, where the group stages of the Europa League and the Champions League have been played consecutively for the last eight years.
+The jersey with the number 11 has been retired in his honor.

 PHONE FULL - RED-WHITE